-- ✓ The payload is mounted and properly connected to the drone. - ✓ The drone battery is fully charged. - ✓ The drone with the payload is outside with visibility to the sky where the GPS fix can be found. - ✓ The mdCA is running with a DDL connected to verify payload initialization. - ✓ Make sure the UMS storage device is available.
+- ✓ If you have a payload battery, make sure it is fully charged and installed in the payload. - ✓ If you do not have a payload battery that is fully charged and installed, make sure the payload is mounted and properly connected to the drone. - ✓ The drone or payload battery is fully charged. - ✓ The drone with the payload is outside with visibility to the sky where the GPS fix can be found. - ✓ Make sure the UMS storage device is available.